 The University of Maryland Marlene and Stewart Greenebaum Cancer Center's physicians and researchers work every day to advance the state-of-the-art in cancer treatment.

 Their groundbreaking work in the cancer center's laboratories and clinics has contributed to the discovery of new ways to treat and care for cancer patients.

-To learn about some of the recent news-making advances in cancer research and treatment at UMGCC during 2012, select from and click on the news stories below.
+To learn about some of the recent news-making advances in cancer research and treatment at UMGCC, click on a news story below.

 |2/23||Testicular Cancer Survivors Have Increased Risk for Prostate Cancer|

 |2/20||Fighting Breast Cancer on the Home-Front: Celebrating 20 Years of Collaboration Between Susan G. Komen Maryland Affiliate and the University of Maryland|

 |1/27||New Research In JAMA: Targeted MRI/Ultrasound Fusion Technique More Effective Than Standard Biopsy To Detect High-Risk Prostate Cancer|

 |1/15||Sputum Test May Help Diagnose Lung Cancer in Patients with Lung Nodules|

 |Click here to see the 2014 news release archives.|